Tame and relatively elliptic $\mathbb{CP}^1$-structures on the thrice-punctured sphere: The complex analytic point of view

 We are now ready to provide a proof of the following correspondence.
 Here $\Modulit(\Sigma)$ is the space of tame, relatively elliptic and non-degenerate structures introduced in \S \ref{subsec:tame_rel_ell}.

 \begin{maintheoremc}{E} Let $\sigma \in \Moduli(\Sigma)$ and let $X \in \Teich(\Sigma)$ be the underlying complex structure.
 Then $\sigma \in \Modulit(\Sigma)$ if and only if $X$ is a punctured Riemann surface and $\sigma$ is represented by a meromorphic quadratic differential on $X$ with double poles and reduced exponents in $\RR\setminus \ZZ$. \end{maintheoremc} \proof We prove the backward direction first.
 Let $X$ be a punctured Riemann surface structure on $\Sigma$, and let $\sigma=\sigma_q$ for some meromorphic quadratic differential $q\in \Quadddp X$ with reduced exponents $\theta_i\in \RR\setminus \ZZ$.
-By Lemma~\ref{lem:local_theory}, since $\theta_i$'s are real, the developing map for $\sigma$ extends continuously to the punctures, i.e. $\sigma$ is tame.
-Moreover since $\theta_i$ are not integers the peripheral holonomy of $\sigma$ is elliptic at every puncture.
+By Lemma~\ref{lem:local_theory}, since the $\theta_i$'s are real but not integers, the developing map for $\sigma$ extends continuously to the punctures (i.e. $\sigma$ is tame), and the peripheral holonomy of $\sigma$ is elliptic at every puncture.
 In particular, the holonomy representation is known to be non-degenerate by \cite[Theorem 6.1]{AB18}, as there are no apparent singularities.
 Therefore $\sigma \in \Modulit(\Sigma)$.